fwmechanic/file-collection-searcher/README.md

 | 22.01 | 113265  |  233 | TS140 i3-4130 16GB RAM | Ubuntu 20.04 |
 | 22.06 | 121936  |  241 | TS140 i3-4130 16GB RAM | Ubuntu 20.04 |

-# Future performance-related directions
+# Future search-performance related directions

 Performance per above benchmark results is adequate and stable, but I still hope for better.
-The lazy approach (which I'm currently taking) is to await the arrival of pending upgrades:
+The lazy approach (which I'm currently taking) is to await the arrival of pending HW and Linux kernel upgrades:

  * Ubuntu 22.04.1 (2022/08/04)
  * a new server (PC hardware): my TS140 with i3-4130 is getting long in the